Kartik20440/MovieHub/README.md

     The TMDb dataset is a valuable resource containing extensive information about movies and TV shows, including details such as cast, crew, plot summaries, and user ratings.

+* **TIMDb Dataset**

+    The TIMDb dataset is a rich collection of movie ratings and metadata for Indian movies, commonly used for collaborative filtering and recommendation system research.

 * **Celebrity API Dataset**

     The Celebrity API database provides comprehensive and up-to-date information on a wide range of prominent individuals from the entertainment industry and beyond.

 ## Contributors

 - [Kartik Jain](https://www.github.com/Kartik20440)